yfx899/py_vuln_detection/README.md

 Preliminary version with a lot bugs

-Todo:
+Todo (in no particular order)

-Refactor to get rid of redundant/ugly/non-pythonic code
+1. Refactor to get rid of redundant/ugly/non-pythonic code

-Deal with nested function calls of depth more than 1
+2. Deal with nested function calls of depth more than 1

-Functions that return user input can be treated as dangerous variables
+3. Functions that return user input can be treated as dangerous variables

-Duplicate method names may cause false positives (last one declared is the one that's actually defined)
+4. Duplicate method names may cause false positives (last one declared is the one that's actually defined)

-Dealing with method calls before said methods are declared (e.g. potential dangerous calls)
+5. Dealing with method calls before said methods are declared (e.g. potential dangerous calls)

-Local/nonlocal/global variables
+6. Local/nonlocal/global variables

-Tuple assignment/reassignment
+7. Tuple assignment/reassignment

-Look into other magic methods other than __init__
+8. Look into other magic methods other than __init__

+Some of these will take an hour, others much longer

 Inspired by: http://php-security.org/downloads/rips.pdf